_doing_it_wrong()WP 3.1.0

 Usage

-_doing_it_wrong( $function_name, $message, $version );
+_doing_it_wrong( $function, $message, $version );

-$function_name(string) (required)
+$function(string) (required)

 $message(string) (required)

-A message explaining what has been done incorrectly.
+A message explaining what was done incorrectly.

 $version(string) (required)